 Stuffing typically contains onions and garlic which are toxic to pets.
 Onion toxicity can impact the red blood cells causing anaemia.
 Other symptoms of toxicity can include rapid breathing, pale gums, lethargy, salivation, and vomiting.

-It can be tempting to drizzle a small amount of gravy over your pets food, but any gravy containing fat may contribute to pancreatitis.
-Similar to stuffing, gravy often contains onion and garlic that pets should avoid.
+It can be tempting to drizzle a small amount of gravy over your pets food, but any gravy containing atsmay contributes to a painful condition called pancreatitis.
+Similar to stuffing, gravy often has onion and garlic that pets should avoid.

+Care must be taken when feeding bones, whether they are raw or cooked.
 Never feed your pet cooked bones.
-Cooked bones are soft and can splinter easily.
+Cooked bones are soft and can splinter easily leading to dental issues.
 They may also become lodged in your pet’s throat or mouth or even splinter inside the bowel, causing obstruction or perforation.
 This would be a potentially life-threatening situation.
-Feeding cooked or raw bones does not come without potential risks and we recommend talking with your local Greencross Vet for alternative chewing options.
+Feeding cooked or raw bones has potential risks and we recommend talking with your local Greencross Vet for alternative chewing options.

 Chocolate toxicity causes a wide range of problems.
 Pets could vomit, suffer diarrhoea, urinate excessively and become hyperactive.
-They can develop irregular heartbeat and this can be followed by depression, coma or seizures.
-In severe cases these can lead to death.
-Call your local Greencross Vets for advice and take your pet to the vets immediately if they’ve consumed chocolate, don’t wait!
+They can develop irregular heartbeat, depression, coma or seizures can follow this.
+In severe cases toxcity can lead to death.
+Call your local Greencross Vets for advice and take your pet to the vets immediately if they’ve consumed chocolate.
 A quick response can make all the difference.

 The rich fragrance of nutmeg can attract the attention of some pets.
-High levels of nutmeg can have a negative impact on your pet’s health.
-If ingested it can cause increased heart rate, seizures, and tremors.
+High levels of nutmeg can harm your pet’s health.
+If eaten, it can cause increased heart rate, seizures, and tremors.

 Avocado and stone fruit